mai-repo/Newscraper/README.md

 - **beautifulsoup4**: Library for parsing HTML and scraping data.
 - **google-auth**: Library for authenticating with Google services.
 - **google-auth-oauthlib**: Library for OAuth 2.0 authentication with Google.
+- **Svelte**: A modern JavaScript framework for building user interfaces.

 ## Setup Instructions